-Rob Donnenwirth enters his 15th season as the head coach of the women's soccer program at East Carolina University.
-He has guided the Pirates to eight 10-plus win seasons in 14 years, mentored 76 all-conference performers, had four academic All-Americans and his 137 victories makes him the winningest coach in school history.
+Rob Donnenwirth enters his 17th season as the head coach of the women's soccer program at East Carolina University.
+He has guided the Pirates to nine 10-plus win seasons in 16 years, mentored 81 all-conference performers, four academic All-Americans and his 158 victories makes him the winningest coach in school history.

-For the second-straight season Donnenwirth led ECU to double-digit wins, which included a fourth place regular season finish and a 6-2-3 Conference USA ledger.
+In 2011 and 2012, Donnenwirth led ECU to double-digit wins both seasons, which included a fourth place regular season finish and a 6-2-3 Conference USA ledger in 2012.
 Behind the play of a pair of first-team all-league selections in Christiane Cordero and Hali Oughton, the Pirates defense ranked among the top five in all four major defensive categories including a share of second with 10 shutouts.

 The 2008 season was Donnenwirth's most successful as he led ECU to the best overall record in program history at 14-4-4 and a share of the C-USA Regular Season Championship.
 That year the Pirates finished the C-USA season with a 7-0-4 mark, good for the first unbeaten run through league play since Charlotte went 8-0-2 in 2002.

 East Carolina played in its first C-USA Championship game in 2008, but fell to Memphis, 4-1, and narrowly missed out on making the program's first-ever NCAA Tournament appearance.
 For his efforts, Donnenwirth received his first C-USA Coach-of-the-Year award and was the Soccer Buzz Southeast Region Coach-of-the-Year runner-up.